Styling Neck Scarves as the Ultimate! Transition! Piece!

 Edinburgh has been inordinately warm in FEBRUARY.
 The winter itself has been incredibly mild.
 I don’t think it’s ever been colder than -3 celsius.
-Incredible, if you ask me, but my relationship with existentialism and global warming has taken a hit as a result.
-Separate but related thought: one thing I’ve started doing recently is trying to use accessories to change up my outfits.
-I have a bit of a capsule wardrobe since I moved with only one suitcase, and I try not to spend too much money on consumerism and fast fashion.
-Instead of buying tons of new clothes here, I’ve bought little accessories to try to fancy up outfits, and create more outfit options to create with what I own.
+One thing I’ve started doing recently is trying to use accessories to change up my outfits.
+I have a bit of a capsule wardrobe since I moved with only one suitcase, and I try not to spend on fast fashion.
+Instead of buying tons of new clothes here, I have little accessories to create more outfit options with what I own.
 Even when I moved, I brought with me not one, but two neck scarves.
 One suitcase, two neck scarves.
 I love them.
-Here’s how I style my neck scarves!
+Styling neck scarves has become important, allow me to share.

 I was headed out on a warm but windy day, and my outfit just looked a little incomplete.
 It wasn’t a particularly nice outfit, it was one of those that looks jumbled and thrown together, but vaguely cool in a (for lack of a better word) hipster sort of way.
 I had put my black headband on to try to make it look cooler and more intentional, and then I thought, why not add my neck scarf?
 I didn’t like having the tie in the front, or off to the side, so I just faced it backwards and I … actually genuinely liked how it looked?